-Parents/Carers have the right to withdraw their children from all or part of the sex and relationships education provided at school, except for those parts included in the statutory National Curriculum.
+Parents/Carers have the right to withdraw their children from all or part of the sex and relationships education provided at school.
 Those parents/carers wishing to exercise this right are invited in to see the Head Teacher, who will explore any concerns and discuss the impact that withdrawal may have on the child.
 Once a student has been withdrawn they cannot take part in the SRE programme until the request for withdrawal has been removed.
 Materials are available to parents/carers who wish to supplement the school SRE programme or who wish to deliver SRE to their children at home.